GLOWM Ep. 21: Mission Wealth's Growth Model Built on Advisor Capacity

 Twenty-five years later, that philosophy shows up everywhere.
 Matt's been there 22 years.
 Dannell 15.
 Michelle eight.
 That tenure isn't accidental.
 It's what happens when culture is architected into how you grow, not just talked about in values statements.

-The Growth Engine: Multiple Channels Working Together
+Multiple Channels Working Together

 Mission Wealth thinks about growth in three distinct chapters, each building on the last.
 The first decade was pure organic: COI referrals, client referrals, and community presence in Santa Barbara.
 Those self-generated skills never faded.
 Around 2010, they added a focused effort on custodial referral programs, which now drive about half their organic growth.
 The third chapter, starting in 2018, brought mergers and integrations, but with a twist.